Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 1 of 7)

 As the team started discussing this particular company’s various product hierarchies, I found myself feeling a bit lost as folks threw around terms like “root nodes”, “leaf nodes”, “hierarchy levels” and “recursive CTEs”.
 Nonetheless, I muddled my way through the discussion and the rest of the project, and since then have spent several years deep in the weeds of hierarchies.
 Nonetheless, I never felt particularly satisfied with the “academic” resources I had come across.

-So, what I’m hoping to accomplish with this post is to create the resource I wish I’d had at the time — an introduction to hierarchies that is accessible yet comprehensive without introducing unnecessary complexity.
+So, what I’m hoping to accomplish with this series of posts is to create the resource I wish I’d had at the time — an introduction to hierarchies that is accessible yet comprehensive without introducing unnecessary complexity.

-So whether you’re earlier in your Data Engineering career, or if you’re more senior but looking for a refresher, I hope you’ll walk away from this series of posts with a much stronger understanding of hierarchies and how to both model and consume them in the context of BI.
+So whether you’re earlier in your Data Engineering career, or if you’re more senior but looking for a refresher, I hope you’ll walk away from this series of posts with a much stronger understanding of hierarchies and how to both model and consume them, primarily in the context of BI.

 Goals